Proper Novell Drive Usage

-NOTE: For the sake of clarity, this document is written with Windows workstations running Novell’s Netware Client in mind.
-However, some of these features are available for Macintosh, Linux and Windows Native File Access, that is access without the Netware Client.
+NOTE: For the sake of clarity, this document is written with Windows workstations running Novell’s Client in mind.
+However, some of these features are available for Macintosh, Linux and Windows Native File Access, that is access without the Novell Client.

 Local drives are those designated with letters A, B, C, D and sometimes E, F and G.

 These drives include the local hard drive, floppy drive, CD and DVD drives, and flash memory keys (also called thumb drives).
 Such drives may vary on each computer.

 Local drives are not protected from loss of data.
 They are not backed up.

 When logged in to Novell, all local drives from H to Z are reserved to the Novell system and are no longer local drives, but are mapped network drives.
 If there is a configuration on the local station which preempts this, the station is not compatible with our system and either the local configuration should be removed, or the user should not login to Novell.

 Network drives include all lettered drives from H on.
 Network drives include drives attached by UNC and URL and they include drives attached by IP address and DNS.

 NOTE: We discourage the use of locally mapped drives to network locations except by the Administrator.
 The Microsoft Windows operating system offers this function, however confusion often follows when the customer loses the map since our network is not a Microsoft network.
 If this function is used, please understand it is a temporary map.
 The Novell Client also offers a similar function, but this should also be understood as temporary.
 If a special permanent map is needed for a department, or an individual, please make the request to the help desk.
 Departmental maps are preferred to individual customer maps.